Trey Watts

-Julius Caesar "Trey" Watts III (born February 13, 1991) is a former American football running back.
-He played college football at the University of Tulsa and was signed by the St. Louis Rams as an undrafted free agent in 2014.
+Julius Caesar "Trey" Watts III (born February 13, 1991) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Tulsa Golden Hurricane and was signed by the St. Louis Rams as an undrafted free agent in 2014.

 High school

 Watts was a four-year letterwinner and three-year starter at Oakton High School.
 Started at running back and played cornerback.
 Had career statistics of 198 carries for 1,160 yards and 21 touchdowns and also had 48 receptions for 900 yards and 11 touchdowns.
 Watts helped lead his team to a 13–1 record and Division 6 state semifinal appearance his senior season and was named to the Virginia High School Coaches Association and Associated Press all-state second-team as a running back and kick returner his senior season as well as being named to the Washington Post all-Met honorable mention and first-team all-league squad as a senior.
 Earned first-team all-district and all-region honors as a running back and kick returner and rushed for 654 yards and 14 touchdowns as a senior, while catching 39 passes for 732 yards and 10 touchdowns.
 Totaled 506 yards and seven touchdowns on the ground as a junior, while catching nine passes for 168 yards and one touchdown.